Gebchak Gonpa: Present-day Gebchak Gonpa

 Today, new generations of nuns and lamas are preserving Gebchak's practice lineage.
 The majority of Gebchak's nuns today are 45-55 years old, and were trained in all aspects of their practice lineage by the elderly nuns who had survived the Cultural Revolution.
-Beginning in China's open and reform era of the 1980s, these elderly nuns and a group of new nuns rebuilt and re-established Gebchak Gonpa, despite extreme physical hardships.
+Beginning in China's reform and opening up era of the 1980s, these elderly nuns and a group of new nuns rebuilt and re-established Gebchak Gonpa, despite extreme physical hardships.
 Even today, Gebchak Gonpa's remote, high altitude location and rough physical conditions are challenging for the average visitor.
 It is a community of nuns for whom the contemplative quality of Buddhist practice takes precedence over the outer, material world.

 The third reincarnation of Tsang-Yang Gyamtso is cherished by the nuns as the head guru of Gebchak Gonpa.
 Tsoknyi Rinpoche is also a key root guru of the Gebchak nuns and their lineage.
 Four Gebchak lamas presently live in Nangchen and look after the Nunnery's religious and practical affairs: Tsang-Yang Gyamtso III, Tsogyal Rinpoche III, Ngaksam Rinpoche III and Wangdrak Rinpoche III.